joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/011-Privilege-Access-Management.md

 ## Segregation of Duties

-**Segregation of Duties (SoD)**

-Segregation of duties (SoD) ensures that no single person has control over an entire high-risk transaction.
+Segregation of duties (SoD) or "Separation of Duties" ensures that no single person has control over an entire high-risk transaction.
 It divides transactions into parts, necessitating different individuals for each segment to prevent fraud and errors.

 - **Fraud Detection and Prevention**
   - Ensures different individuals handle distinct transaction phases.